 Stakeholder Smarts: Explaining Services, Gathering User Requirements, Managing Expectations, and Communicating Decisions and Outcomes

 Available Formats: Virtual Classroom Course

 This stakeholder management skills course for developers and designers will:

-- Help providers articulate their value and the scope of services they provide.
+Help providers articulate their value and the scope of services they offer.

 The users wanted a feature, but when the designers and developers met to gather requirements, they realized the users’ ask did not fit within the organization’s strategic goals.
 Failing to explain that well to the requesting group, the design and development team members found themselves labeled as uncooperative and hard to work with.
 To make matters worse, the next time a need arose, that same user group outsourced the work.
 The outside team met the requirement.
 However, support and maintenance are back in house, and the external work is not overly compatible with the existing infrastructure and has caused hundreds of extra work hours for the support team.
 Sound familiar?
 It might if you build solutions for internal stakeholders.

 This course is designed to help people who support internal user groups.
 The program addresses skills for asking meaningful questions, explaining services, connecting individual projects to any corporate strategies, and managing user expectations.
 The class also suggests language for offering alternatives when a design and development group cannot meet expectations due to resource constraints or requests that do not align with larger goals.

 At this program’s conclusion, participants should be able to:

 Explain in plain English what their group does.